 If you take part in any sportive, race or even club session, you’ll notice that every cyclist has their own pre-ride routine.
 This can range from sitting in the car with the heaters blasting until the last possible moment, a few light limbering movements and token stretches before throwing their leg over the top tube, to full on pre time trial efforts on a turbo until they’re streaming with sweat.
 After the ride, most riders will slump in a heap or join a tea and cake queue.
 But what is the right thing to do pre- and post-ride and why?

-Dr Andy Kirkland, a Coaching and Education Officer at British Cycling and a BASES accredited sports scientist offers his perspective.
+Dr Andy Kirkland, a BASES accredited sports scientist offers his perspective.

 Warming up is essential to prepare your body and mind to perform at its very best, especially when you are facing a hard effort such as a race or an interval session.
 Not doing so will normally compromise your performance.

 A warm-up results in a number of physiological responses that are essential for optimal performance.
 A good analogy is allowing your car engine to warm-up on a cold day.
 Fuel and oil become more viscous and flows better.
 Moving parts glide past each other more smoothly and the whole engine performs far more efficiently than if you’d just pressed the accelerator to the floor immediately.

 A very important aim of the warm-up is to “switch” your aerobic energy system on prior to you starting your main effort.
 Doing so means you use energy more efficiently and you are less likely to fatigue prematurely as a result.
 Your heart rate should be increased progressively, enabling more oxygen to be transported through your blood to and used within the working muscles.
 With increased body temperature, the range of motion around your joints will also improve and you will get close to your optimal efficiency very quickly.